akostrik/stage_telegram_python/README.md

 - continuous feedback and flexibility;
 - changing of the requirements as the project evolves.

+## Aquired competences
+A lof of experience, completely new for me, like:
+- the conception of a whole application with several servers, several API, several external services
+- programming languages languanges (python, node.js, javascript)
+- frameworks (Vue, express, ...)

 # What the application does
 1) Real time verification of Telegram messages veracity by two methods:
 - looking for the marks of the propaganda [^8] in every separate message via OpenAI